junxit/us-congress-bills-111/metadata.md

 - 2010-02-25 — The House Committee on Rules reported an original measure, H. Rept.
 111-421, by Mr. Cardoza.
 - 2010-02-25 — The House Committee on Rules reported an original measure, H. Rept.
 111-421, by Mr. Cardoza.
 - 2010-02-25 — The resolution provides for further consideration of H.R.
 2701, the "Intelligence Authorization Act for Fiscal Year 2010."
 The resolution provides that amendment number 1 printed in House Report 111-419 shall be modified by striking the matter proposed to be inserted as section 506.
+- 2010-02-26 — Considered as privileged matter. (consideration: CR H936-942)
+- 2010-02-26 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1113.
+- 2010-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-02-26 — On agreeing to the resolution Agreed to by voice vote. (text: CR H937)
+- 2010-02-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H937)
+- 2010-02-26 — The previous question was ordered without objection. (consideration: CR H942)